Last Updated on March 30, 2021 by Tent Reviewer

 Tents, by their nature, are designed for remote use and applications like camping and backpacking.
 It is only rational hence to find one that is light enough to carry around with relative ease.
 This can only happen if it is made of materials that are equally light enough.
 Polyester and nylon tents are top examples of these.

 Check the weight rating of the tent of your interest as a way forward.
 Also worth considering is whether the tent collapses or not.
-A good tent should be of necessity collapse to allow for easier packing, transportation, and deployment if and when the need to do arises.
+A good tent should be of necessity collapse to allow for easier packing, transportation, and deployment if and when they need to do arises.

 Tents also come in varying capacities.
 These include such aspects as the interior space, load-bearing capacity, and sheer sizes, among others.
 It is yet again in your best interest to find a tent whose capacity matches that of your own expectations.
 Other than the carrying capacity, you have to mind about the storage too!